danielfroz/mongodb-demo-searchportal/README.md

 - Attribute: Attribute index
 - Search: Atlas Search index

-Everytime you search, you will see the filter utilized as well as the elapsed time (time that took to perform the search and return with the data).
-The backend code is computing the search elapsed time - so it will also factor the Atlas search time + network transfer time (download the response to your backend service).
-Keep this in mind if you have a problem with your network.
+Every time you perform a search, you'll see the filter that was used and the elapsed time - the time it took to search and return the data.

-You may want to build the filters first.
-Just click on Filters right arrow.
-I will compute the filters based on all records created.
+The backend code measures this elapsed time, so it includes both the MongoDB Atlas processing time and the time to transfer results over the network to your backend service.
+Keep this in mind if you experience network issues, as slowdowns may be due to network conditions.

-You can then select and deselect some of the filters and see the results.
+You may want to build your filters first.
+Click on "Filters" or filters arrow.
+This will compute filter options based on all existing records.
+It may take sometime to return from the first run.

-The UI interface was built to show you the search attributes plus the information sent to the backend as well as received from the backend.
+The UI is designed to show you both the search attributes and the data sent to and received from the backend.

-It is not meant to be highly optimized - for instance when you add a new Tag to an existing patient, the code um pre-compute the new filters object.
-In a real production ready code, this function would be running asynchronously.
+The goal of this demo is to focus on database search and different index strategies.
+As such, the service is not highly optimized.
+For example, when you add a new tag to the existing patient, the backend service recomputes the filters object synchronously.
+In production-ready code, this function would typically run asynchronously.